The Devon Amphitheater: I’m Impressed

 As far as the design and amenities of the amphitheater itself, it is gorgeous.
 The landscaping, once mature, is going to add even more to the beauty.
-And yes the beloved Scovill Gardens were preserved and are still accessible as well as the pavilion, although the pavilion doesn’t have an unobstructed view of the lake any longer.
+And yes the beloved gardens were preserved (and now improved) and are still accessible as well as the pavilion, although the pavilion doesn’t have an unobstructed view of the lake any longer.
 There were a few people listening to the concert (for free) under it though and on nearby hills but I would encourage people to purchase tickets.

 We really need to support this thing for attracting future acts and many of the shows are very affordable.